 Who we are...

-Nature Nurture Sussex are a not for profit group and about to become a Community Interest Company.
+Nature Nurture Sussex are a Community Interest Company based in Mid Sussex.
 We have been able to develop, in large part to initial funding from West Sussex County Council and the West Sussex Social Enterprise Network.
-We are also very grateful to Gatwick Airport Community Trust; Mid Sussex District Council and South East Water for recent donations they have made to us.
+We are also very grateful to Gatwick Airport Community Trust; Mid Sussex District Council, Greggs Community Foundation, Sussex Community Foundation and South East Water for recent donations they have made to us.
 Suzanne has recently 'graduated' from the Llloyds Bank and School of Social Enterprise programme and is now participating in the SPARK Social Enterprise project and learning lots!

 We are local parents ourselves and Level 3 Forest School Leaders, all of whom have enhanced DBS checks and first aid qualifications.
 We are very much a community group and want parents to get involved, so please contact us if you are interested.
 Above all we want to encourage parents to take their children outside & enjoy the countryside on our doorstep and for children to have fun, learn to use tools safely, build dens and campfires and have some time away from screens!